lapalisse/FlexTimer/README.md

   - putting processor in wait mode to prevent electric consumption
   - it is not meant to be multi-threaded (and will probably never be), or you need just one thread to handle the timers...
   - the granularity of the calls is the same than the precision of time function (ex: if your unit is the ms, your code will not do anything more precise that 1ms)
+  - reasonably easy customization (using #defines)
+  - Important: it has to be executed in one thread
+  - it is easy to adapt to other systems (ex: Unix)

 Examples:
 - Repeating an action every n ms